UKLS Participants – Your data and how we handle it

 • Your medical notes (GP and hospital records) and tell us about the results of hospital tests, the type of lung cancer you have and any treatment you receive.

-• In addition, we obtain information from NHS Digital in relation to:
+• In addition, we obtain information from NHS England in relation to:

-o Cancer Registries, run by Public Health England, which provide us with details of any cancer you might suffer after joining our study.
+o Cancer Registries which provide us with details of any cancer you might suffer after joining our study.
 This is important information because it allows us to help find new ways of predicting lung cancer – using the data and samples you have provided.

-o The Office for National Statistics, which provides information of dates and causes of death.
+o Mortality Data, which provides information of dates and causes of death.
 This is important because we are very interested in what happens to you after you have been recruited into our study.

 o Hospital Episode Statistics (HES) data which will give details of any hospital admissions you may undergo after you have joined our study, that might have an impact on our research.